Akif9748/akf-forum/README.md

 Edit `config.json` for default themes of users...

 ## API
-Akf-forum has got an API for AJAX, other clients etc. And, you can learn about API in `util/APIDOCS.md`.
+Akf-forum has got an API for AJAX (fetch), other clients etc. And, you can learn about API in `util/APIDOCS.md`.

 ## Credits
 * [Akif9748](https://github.com/Akif9748) - Project mainteiner, main developer, made **old** frontend